jiayi-99/CIS422-project2/README.md

 ## Music Cloud System

 ## Description:
   This is the system that can help the user save their own song list.
-The user can add and delete their favorite songs in their own account.
+The user can add and delete their favorite songs in their own account.When users want to use our code, please download/use the code in yinyue_admin_sys directly, it is the code of all projects

 ## Website:
   http://yy.mandyapp.com/Home.php/Index/login